thomas-lehericy/Hanabi-discard/README.md

 ??
 Allow other fix moves ??
 ??
 It is not a good idea to allow "stomping" on a clue to be a fix clue, since it could be interpreted as a finesse. ??

-# 7. What to do when stuck

-# No clue in the bank

-a- If Alice has no play-hinted card and no remaining clue.
-She thus MUST discard.
- * If she has a known trash card, she MAY discard it.
-This will be interpreted as a trash discard, that does not give any information.
- * If she has a known trash card, she MAY discard another, non-known trash card.
-This will be interpreted as a play hint.
- * ??
-If she has NO known trash card, she MUST discard her card that is most likely to be trash, or a card decided through a known procedure - other players should have had the opportunity to save said card beforehand.
-(The players should do their best to avoid this situation.)

-b- Players who anticipate this behavior and notice that it will lead to the discard of a CRITICAL card MUST prevent this situation from happening, by trash discards or other means.
- * ??
-In the most extreme case, fix clue ??

-# There are no playable cards

-We do not want to keep giving trash clues: this would exhaust the clue bank without bringing in any new card.

-a- Trash discards SHOULD be preferred to trash clues when the game is poor in playable cards.
-Most likely, in this situation, Alice has no known trash.

-b- ??
-General procedure ??